The Teaching of Reading

 We teach reading skills on a daily basis in a variety of contexts.
 For example through the teaching of synthetic phonics, as part of Key Stage 1 Read,Write, Inc sessions or this may be through analysing a text to appreciate an author's use of language as part of an explicit English lesson or developing comprehension skills through an appropriate topic text.

-Below is a link to a video that was shared to show the correct pronunciation of the letters in the phonics code.
+Below is a link to show the correct pronunciation of the letters in the phonics code.

 To further promote our childrens' enjoyment of reading Class Readers: Stories are read to the children on a regular basis and each child wil visit the school library on a regular basis to change their book.